daniwk/fluffy-observability/README.md

 1. Deploy Prometheus: `kubectl apply -k deploy/prometheus`.
 Port-forward the `prometheus-operated` and `alertmanager-operated` services.
 2. Deploy Jaeger: `kubectl apply -k deploy/jaeger`.
 Port-forward the `simplest-query port 16686` service.

+## Python
+- Injection of OTEL Autoinstrumentation SDK works -> provides traces and metrics
+- Bug with the metrics exporter right now, waiting on PR to be accepted.